scrapy/scrapy/docs/intro/overview.rst

 The next steps for you are to :ref:`install Scrapy <intro-install>`, :ref:`follow through the tutorial <intro-tutorial>` to learn how to create a full-blown Scrapy project and `join the community`_.

+For video versions of the intro, please see `video introduction <https://blogs.oregonstate.edu/scrapy/2021/12/05/introduction-to-scrapy/>`_

 Thanks for your interest!

 .. _join the community: https://scrapy.org/community/
 .. _web scraping: https://en.wikipedia.org/wiki/Web_scraping